trganda/obsidian-attachment-management/README.md

 - [x] Override attachment configuration for specified notes or folder
 - [x] Exclude folders that you want this plugin to skip
   - [x] Add Exclude folder by menu

-## How to Install

-- Install from Obsidian community plugins.
-- Clone this repo
-  - `npm i` to install dependencies
-  - `npm run build` to start compilation in watch mode.
-  - Copy the `main.js`, `manifest.json` and `style.css` files to your vault `VaultFolder.obsidian/plugins/obsidian-attachment-management`
-- Download the release file and unarchive the file to your vault `VaultFolder.obsidian/plugins/obsidian-attachment-management`

 ## Settings